Stage One (March to June 2017)

 Stage Three (November/mid-December 2017)

-Lord Bracadale will prepare his report based on the findings produced at all stages of the process.
-His report will be published in early 2018.
+Lord Bracadale prepared his report and recommendations based on the findings produced at all stages of the process.
+His report was publishedon 31 May 2018.

-Throughout the process, the Review will engage with a wide range of interested parties such as:
+Throughout the process, the Review engaged with a wide range of interested parties such as: